 Wimauma, FL 33598

-- Route map of designated Little Manatee River kayak trail from State of Florida.
+- Little Manatee paddling guide from State of Florida

 - Information on Little Manatee River kayak routes from Canoe Outpost.